arsenyinfo/cheapi/README.md

 ## Caching backends

 Using memory backend is mostly equivalent to using `functools.lru_cache` but with more configuration.

-SQLite backend is useful for persistent caching, and is similar to `joblib.Memory`.
+SQLite backend is useful for persistent caching, and is similar to `joblib.Memory` (with no dependencies though).

 Cloud backend is being dreamed of, but not implemented yet.

 ## Why?